home-assistant/companion.home-assistant/docs/notifications/basic.md

           channel: alarm_stream
 ```

-If you find that your alarm stream volume might be too low you can use `channel: alarm_stream_max` which will temporarily set the alarm stream volume to the max level, speak the notification and then revert back to the original volume level.
+If you find that your alarm stream volume is too low you can use `channel: alarm_stream_max` which will temporarily set the alarm stream volume to the max level, play the notification and then revert back to the original volume level.

 ```yaml
   - alias: Notify Alarm Triggered